Key House conservative on debt deal: ‘There’s a reason Mitt Romney supports this’

-Rep. Chip Roy (R-Texas) on Tuesday highlighted the support the debt ceiling deal struck between President Biden and Speaker Kevin McCarthy (R-Calif.) got from Democrats and Republican Sen. Mitt Romney (Utah) as he railed against the agreement.
+Rep. Chip Roy (R-Texas) on Tuesday highlighted the support the debt ceiling deal struck between President Biden and Speaker Kevin McCarthy (R-Calif.) received from Democrats and Republican Sen. Mitt Romney (Utah) as he continues to rail against the agreement.

 “There’s a reason our Democratic colleagues support this.
 There’s a reason that Mitt Romney supports this.
 There’s a reason that Bill Kristol supports this.
 It’s all the same stuff,” he added.

-Romney — who has become a prominent target of Freedom Caucus conservatives who believe he is too moderate — threw his support behind the Biden-McCarthy agreement Sunday morning, writing in a statement that the deal “is good for the country in that it prevents a default and subsequent financial meltdown, while also limiting spending.”
-He also highlighted the beefed up work requirements and permitting reform provisions included in the measure.
+Romney — a frequent target of Freedom Caucus conservatives who believe he is too moderate — threw his support behind the Biden-McCarthy agreement Sunday morning, writing in a statement that the deal “is good for the country in that it prevents a default and subsequent financial meltdown, while also limiting spending.”
+He also highlighted the beefed-up work requirements and permitting reform provisions included in the measure.

-The agreement — titled the Fiscal Responsibility Act — raises the debt limit for two years, beefs up work requirements on federal public assistance programs and claws back unspent COVID-19 funds, among other provisions.
+The agreement — titled the Fiscal Responsibility Act — raises the debt limit for two years, stiffens work requirements for federal public assistance programs and claws back unspent COVID-19 funds, among other provisions.

 Romney said that while he would have liked to see an agreement that touched on entitlements, the deal struck between Biden and McCarthy “represents a good-faith bipartisan compromise.”